pa2si/tortuga/README.md

-v 0.18.2
+v 0.18.3

 What's new:

-- Event Cards in Event Section: MotionArticle in Event.jsx is eliminated and instead applied in SlickComp! --> no more buggy repeating motion effect when sliding
+- skeleton appears when loading image for singe event site

 Done: